 The routing of your SMS messages can have a serious impact on your campaign.
 Sending messages via overseas connections can be unreliable with numerous delays, if received at all (trust us, we tried once.
 It sucks!).
 Sending via UK Tier-1 networks means your messages will be sent in the same way as your usual mobile SMS.

 Very few companies now have additional charges to receive delivery receipts.
-However, it’s worth checking — you’ll want to know which numbers are no longer in use and those that are.
+However, it's worth checking - you'll want to know which numbers are no longer in use and those that are.
+Check for any additional reporting that's available too, such as click-through tracking.
+A great marketing campaign is nothing without knowing how customers are interacting with it.

 This is all about personal preference.
 You should have the ability to try out the software beforehand with a handful of messages.
 You may like to integrate SMS into your website; be able to send the occasional SMS from within your email; schedule messages or even personalise each and every one.
 Whatever the requirements, it is worth making sure the software behind the system is easy to use and makes your message sending a success.